 The key aim is to provide the game with a constant flow of quality Welsh match ffficials who are capable of performing at the highest level.

-The academy comes under the High Performance Department run by Joe Lydon at the Welsh Rugby Union.
+The academy comes under the High Performance Department run by Josh Lewsey at the Welsh Rugby Union.
 It is run by the experienced staff within the Referees Department with Nigel Owens (Academy Coach) and Nigel Whitehouse (Referee Performance and Development Officer) to the fore.